Written by:

 What sets this artisan shave soap apart is its use of lanolin, or wool fat.
 This natural substance, derived from sheep’s wool, has superior hair softening and lubricating properties, and is even gentler on skin than tallow-based shaving soaps.
 If you want to store your bathroom hair care products in one place, you should consider getting the best shower caddy.

-In order to narrow it down to the best shaving soaps on the market, we looked for high quality, artisanal shave soaps that used primarily natural and proven ingredients and that performed well in tests of lather-production and shaving smoothness.
+In order to narrow it down to the best shaving soaps on the market, we looked for high quality, artisanal shave soaps that used primarily natural and proven ingredients and that performed well in research of lather-production and shaving smoothness.

 We also considered packaging and convenience, looking for soaps that you could place in a typical traditional shaving bowl of 6-8 oz capacity.
 Value for the money and innovative presentation were a bonus.
 Some shaving soap comes with a shaving bowl included, making it ideal for those switching over to wet shave soap and brush.